stom66/blender-dcltk-scene-slicer/README.md

 ToDo:
 --
 [ ] Add option to flip tileset.json YZ on export
-[ ] Make all colelctions objects visible to avoid error with exporter
+[ ] Make all collections objects visible to avoid error with exporter
 [ ] Add a way for user to interrupt process
 [ ] Stop UI from locking up
 [ ] Allow user to export individual tiles